estevaofon/nano-pilot/README.md

 }
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.